pantercp/desktop-dashboard/README.md

 ### Desktop Maker

 To give the program a wallpaper image to work from I created a 1920x1080 image in Canva, which gives the desired background image and defines space on the left hand side for placing desktop shortcuts and files.
-For different screen sizes you may have to adjust the size of the background image.
+For different screen sizes you may have to adjust the size of the template background image.

 <img src="https://github.com/pantercp/desktop-dashboard/blob/master/examples/template.jpg" alt="Logo" width="50%" height="50%">